loconomics-au/coop-website/curbside-carnies.md

 ---
 layout: form
 title: Curbside Carnies
+description:

+---

+## Curbside Carnies

-description: Welcome to a brand new contactless circus experience, Curbside Carnies!
+Welcome to a brand new contactless circus experience, Curbside Carnies!
 Devised by Reservoir local, Sophie deLightful, during lockdown, this nifty new project will feature a handpicked selection of local circus performers who are absolutely itching to get back onto a real stage and perform to live audiences.

----

 The Curbside Carnies project features a custom-built roving stage that will be pulled around the suburbs of Melbourne, stopping at pre-determined locations to perform circus shows throughout the day.
 Each show will feature a variety of circus skills, from hula hooping, juggling and singing, to clowning, unicycle or fire performance!
 Suitable for kids of all ages :)